Arcadia Bluffs Golf Club: Better than Whistling Straits?

 Every once in awhile, out the blue a golf course completely surprises and captivates you.

-Arcadia Bluffs is one of the top 100 (#57) and top 100 public (#13) courses in the country, yet for some reason I think my excitement was overshadowed by my previous round at Whistling Straits.
+Arcadia Bluffs is one of the best public courses in America, yet for some reason I think my excitement was overshadowed by my previous round at Whistling Straits, which is largely regarded as one of the very best public golf courses in the country.

 Looking back I’m really happy that I didn’t know much about the course, as it made the surprise all the more special.